-Enable to set screen brightness when the system is running on battery power.
-Enable to set screen brightness when the system is running on AC power.
-Enable or disable EcoPower Feature in your panel.
+Display Display Brightness Brightness on battery power Enable to set screen brightness when the system is running on battery power.
+Brightness on AC power Enable to set screen brightness when the system is running on AC power.
+Touchscreen Enable or disable the touchscreen functionality.
+By default, this option is enabled.
+EcoPower Enable or disable EcoPower Feature in your panel.
 EcoPower can increase the battery life of your system by reducing the display brightness when appropriate.
 By default, Enable EcoPower option is enabled.
-Enable or disable full screen logo.
+Full Screen Logo Enable or disable full screen logo.
 By default, the option is not enabled.